avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 ----

-<span class="post question">Gabor Pek (avatao): When did you found CyKor and how did you guys get to know each other?</span>
+<span class="post question">Gabor Pek (avatao): When did you start CyKor and how did you guys get to know each other?</span>

 <span class="post answer">CyKor: </span>CyKor was established on July 1, 2011 by some post-graduates from [Korea National University](http://korea.ac.kr/mbshome/mbs/university/index.do).
-Since then, undergraduates can join us and we currently switched to a club.
-As we study in the same major, we can easiy acknowledge each other about hacking competitions and conferences.
+Since then, undergraduates can join us as well and we currently switched to a club format.
+As we study in the same major, we can easily talk to each other about hacking competitions and conferences.
 This is not so simple for teams which are not from the same university.

 <span class="post question">GP: How do you prepare for CTFs?
 Do you meet regularly to practice?</span>

 <span class="post answer">CK:</span> We don't really prepare or practice in advance on a regular basis.
 Normally, we practice by playing war games or solving some CTF challenges privately.
-We would say that studying vulnerability analysis is part of our practice.
+We would say that doing vulnerability analysis is part of our practice.
 There are CTFs like DEFCON where teamwork and preparation are keys to succeed.
-In that case we share our roles beforehand and do the preparation together.
+In that case, we share our roles beforehand and do the preparation together.

 <span class="post question">GP: How do you find new team members?
 Is there an official procedure?
 </span>